Taking charge of VM allocation, troubleshooting methods

 VControl has an easy-to-use Web interface and is great for environments that do not have a vCenter Server for mixed hypervisor environments.
 The workflow portion of vControl enables administrators to use workflows to manage daily tasks and provision VMs.

-5. VMC Management Console from Reflex
+5. VMC Management Console from Reflex Systems (paid)

 From its roots as a virtualization security product, Reflex VMC has evolved into a complete virtualization management product that provides monitoring, reporting, asset management and automation for the whole VMware environment.
 Featuring a nice graphical interface, VMC consists of the main management console application with reporting, alerting, event correlation and policy automation.